Home : Commands : The U.S. Army Aviation Brigade

 The 12th Aviation brought its six companies to the AOG, including its Headquarters Company, two UH-60A/L Flight Companies, Delta Company Maintenance, and the 911th Engineer Company for technical rescue capabilities.
 Another element, that Davison Airfield Management Command provides, is airfield services and operational support to all of Davison Army Airfield and transient aircraft.

 The 18 Black Hawks of the battalion were divided between Alpha and Charlie Companies.
-Alpha, with VIP transport, owned four VH-60 models and five of the UH-60A/Ls while Charlie Company, a general support aviation company have the other nine UH-60A/Ls.
-Aircraft coming over with USAPAT included nine short- and long-range fixed-wing aircraft, six of them based at Andrews, two in the Pacific (USAPAC) and one in Europe (USAEUR).The main USAPAT Headquarters at Andrews operated three short-range UC-35 Cessna Citations.
+Alpha, with VIP transport, owned four VH-60 models and five of the UH-60A/Ls, while Charlie Company, a general support aviation company, managed the other nine UH-60A/Ls.
+Aircraft flown by USAPAT included nine short- and long-range fixed-wing aircraft, six of them based at Joint Base Andrews, two in the Pacific (USAPAC) and one in Europe (USAEUR).
+USAPAT Headquarters is at Joint Base Andrews, where it operates three short-range UC-35 Cessna Citations.

 CONTACT INFORMATION